-- information requirements: - prospectuses for public offers of debt securities shall comply with the information requirements set out in the Prospectus Regulation, the Delegated Regulation (EU) No. 2019/980 and the Delegated Regulation (EU) No. 2019/979, including the relevant annexes applicable to debt instruments; - the prospectus will contain information on the assets and liabilities of the issuer, its financial position, profits and losses, future prospects as well as on the rights attached to the offered securities.
-The prospectus shall also include information on the applicable risk factors, business and markets' descriptions, financial statements of the issuer and management discussion and analysis; - it will need to contain a summary conveying in a non-technical language, the essential characteristics and risks associated with the issuer, any guarantor and the securities.
+- prospectuses for public offers of debt securities shall comply with the information requirements set out in the Prospectus Regulation, the Delegated Regulation (EU) No. 2019/980 and the Delegated Regulation (EU) No. 2019/979, including the relevant annexes applicable to debt instruments; - the prospectus will contain information on the assets and liabilities of the issuer, its financial position, profits and losses, future prospects and the rights attached to the offered securities.
+The prospectus shall also include information on the applicable risk factors, business and markets' descriptions, financial statements of the issuer and management discussion and analysis; - it will need to contain a summary conveying, in non-technical language, the essential characteristics and risks associated with the issuer, any guarantor and the securities.
 The Prospectus Regulation and the Delegated Regulation (EU) No. 2019/979 detail the features of such summary.
-However certain exemptions from the obligation to include a summary can apply (eg, for debt instruments having a minimum denomination of at least €100,000); - the CSSF may request further information to be included in the prospectus for certain types of issuers; - a simplified disclosure regime for secondary issuances under the framework of the Prospectus Regulation also allows issuers - under certain conditions - to draw up a simplified prospectus; and - · additionally, the Prospectus Regulation introduces the concept of an EU growth prospectus for certain issues by small and medium-sized enterprises, which permits an alleviated standard of disclosure in a standardised format.
-These provisions aim to facilitate access to capital markets for smaller companies; and
+However, certain exemptions from the obligation to include a summary can apply (eg, for debt instruments having a minimum denomination of at least €100,000); - the CSSF may request further information to be included in the prospectus for certain types of issuers; - a simplified disclosure regime for secondary issuances under the framework of the Prospectus Regulation also allows issuers under certain conditions to draw up a simplified prospectus; and - additionally, the Prospectus Regulation introduces the concept of an EU growth prospectus for certain issues by small and medium-sized enterprises, which permits an alleviated standard of disclosure in a standardised format.
+These provisions aim to facilitate access to capital markets for smaller companies; and - language requirements: - where Luxembourg is the home member state (as defined by the Prospectus Regulation) and an offer to the public is made in Luxembourg only, the prospectus may be drawn up in Luxembourgish, English, French or German; and - the same applies where Luxembourg is the home member state and public offers are made in one or more other member states.
+However, in such a case, the prospectus shall also be made available either in a language accepted by the competent authorities of each host member state or in a language customary in the sphere of international finance, at the choice of the issuer or offeror.